 We investigate the use of optimal transport based distances for data assimilation, and in particular for assimilating dense data such as images.
 The PhD thesis of N. Feyeux studied the impact of using the Wasserstein distance in place of the classical Euclidean distance (pixel to pixel comparison).
 In a simplified one dimensional framework, we showed that the Wasserstein distance is indeed promising.
-Figure 2 illustrates the advantage of using Wasserstein over L^2 : imagine that the density ρ_0 represents the observation, ρ_1 the background, and that we wish to find the "best" interpolation of the two.
-The "middle point" between them in the sense of the L^2 distance does not have the correct characteristics: its amplitude is smaller, and its shape is not correct as well.
-On the contrary, the W^2 middle point presents a similar structure and is indeed physically a better candidate for the interpolation of ρ_0 and ρ_1 .
-Data assimilation experiments with the Shallow Water model have been realised and confirm the interest of the Wasserstein distance.
-Results have been presented at ISDA conference [35] and a paper has been submitted [34].
-N. Feyeux will defend his PhD thesis on Dec.
-8th.
+Data assimilation experiments with the Shallow Water model have been performed and confirm the interest of the Wasserstein distance.
+Results have been presented at conferences and seminars and a paper is under minor revision at NPG [49].